cirosantilli/linux-kernel-module-cheat/README.md

 This started happening when we switched to building QEMU through Buildroot, and has not been observed on later Ubuntu.

+## Filesystem persistency

+The root filesystem is persistent across:

+    ./runqemu
+    ./runqemu

+However, when you do:

+    ./run

+it gets overwritten by a fresh filesystem and you lose all changes.

 ## Text mode

 Show serial output of QEMU directly on the current terminal, without opening a QEMU window: